-In this section, we take a look at the tricky world of transmissions, while in part three we’ll tackle suspension options and tyre choice.
+In this section, we take a look at the tricky world of transmissions and in part three we’ll tackle suspension options and tyre choice.

 |Tractors are often available with a choice of semi-powershift transmissions with different features as well as and stepless drive – in this case in a Deutz-Fahr Agrotron TTV.|

 With the days of the old crash gearbox long since gone, tractor buyers now have an enviable choice of transmission options.